AyushBhargav/Brain-Friendly-Interpreter/README.md

 Family friendly version of BF interpreter.
 Literally a turing machine.
 Written in Python.
 Language is simple to learn, concise, efficient and not useful.

 ## How to run REPL shell
-To run the REPL shell for the language, download .exe file from releases.
+To run the REPL shell for the language, download .exe file from releases or just run main.py file with appropriate python environment i.e. Python 3.6.

 ## Friendly Challenge
 Try to generate a fibonacci series with the this language.